HenryNguyenLe/Python_API_Challenge/README.md

 * List Comprehension | DataFrame | Linear Regression
 Note: CityPy is for looking up nearest cities by geo-coordinates

+## Table of Contents
+* Images : folder contains all exported plots
+* output_data : folder contains database of 500+ cities generated randomly across the globe by CityPy
+* .gitignore : contains file names that were not pushed to GitHub
+* README.md : overview of projects and outcomes
+* WeatherPy.ipynb : source codes to randomly generate cities and analyze global climate
+* VacationPy.ipynb : source codes to find ideal potential vacation location based on weather conditions
+* WorldMap.png : map of the earth embedded in the README.md file

 ## Process Overview
-There are two Python files in this repository: "WeatherPy.ipynb" and "VacationPy.ipynb"

 ### File Name : WeatherPy.ipynb
 #### Activities
 * Randomly create 500+ coordinates/ cities scattered around the world
 * Perform analysis on weather conditions at generated locations
 * Build JSON to retrieve data from API host and select relevant data
 * Plot weather condition parameters and find relationship between weather parameters with latitudes
         - Temperature (deg-F) vs. Latitude
         - Humidity (%) vs. Latitude
         - Cloudiness (%) vs. Latitude